-Never put a rear-facing child restraint system on the front passenger seat because the force of the rapid inflation of the front passenger airbag can cause death or serious injury to the child.
+Never install a rear-facing child restraint system on the front passenger seat because the force of the rapid inflation of the front passenger airbag can cause death or serious injury to the child.

-• A forward-facing child restraint system should be allowed to be put on the front seat only when it is unavoidable.
-Always move the seat as far back as possible, because the force of the deploying airbag could cause death or serious injury to the child.
+• A forward-facing child restraint system should be allowed to be installed on the front passenger seat only when it is unavoidable.
+Always move the seat as far back as possible, because the force of the deploying front passenger airbag could cause death or serious injury to the child.
 For instructions concerning the installation of a child restraint system, see "Child restraint" in this section.